blockwatch-cc/tezos-api/content/api.md

     ECDHE-RSA-AES256-SHA384
     ECDHE-RSA-AES128-SHA256

-The API supports secure connections via **TLS v1.3**, **v1.2** and **v1.1** with Perfect Forward Secrecy based on Eliptic Curves and Diffie Helman key exchange.
+The API supports secure connections via **TLS v1.3**, **v1.2** and **v1.1** with Perfect Forward Secrecy based on Elliptic Curves and Diffie Helman key exchange.
 Insecure HTTP requests to port 80 are automatically redirected to HTTPS on port 443.

 ### API Response Headers